Xeverous/filter_spirit/doc/filter_template.md

 - Filter 6L uniques before uniques.
 - Filter white socket items after RGB items and uniques.
 - Chance/crafting bases: don't forget `Corrupted false`.
+- Filter as many items by class as possible before you use other conditions.
 - Don't forget to disable leveling gear once a certain character level was reached - for example, you can display any item with `LinkedSockets 4` but only if they have `ItemLevel < 50`.
 If you reach higher-lvl zones they will simply have too high ilvl to appear.
 - Don't forget the very last block in the filter that has no conditions (either use it as an error block or to hide everything remaining).
 - If you place multiple price blocks, go with highest prices first - in case of name clashes you will get false alarms which is better than hidden worthy items.